MicrosoftDocs/gestures-docs/unity-tutorials-3d-object-manipulation-mouse.md

-# 3D Object Manipulation (Mouse)
+# 3D Object Manipulation - Scene Preparation

-This tutorial serves as a preparation for the [**3D Object Manipulation (Hand)**](unity-tutorials-3d-object-manipulation.md) tutorial.
+This tutorial serves as a preparation for the [**3D Object Manipulation**](unity-tutorials-3d-object-manipulation-hand.md) tutorial.
 In this tutorial, we will use existing Unity features to create a mouse-controlled cursor capable of moving objects in the 3D scene.
-In the **3D Object Manipulation (Hand)** tutorial, we will replace the mouse input device for hand gestures and motions.
+In the [**3D Object Manipulation**](unity-tutorials-3d-object-manipulation-hand.md) tutorial, we will replace the mouse input device for hand gestures and motions.

-If you wish to focus on learning how to use gestures with Unity, feel free to skip ahead to the **3D Object Manipulation (Hand)** tutorial.
+If you wish to focus only on learning how to use gestures with Unity, feel free to skip ahead to the [**3D Object Manipulation**](unity-tutorials-3d-object-manipulation-hand.md) tutorial.

 This tutorial will take approximately 30 minutes to complete.